Sherab-Z/JS-Calculator/docs/pseudo.md

       2. While the calculator is running:
          a. [x] Wait for user input.
          b. [] IF (the user enters a digit or decimal point - via event listeners on num btns):
+                  IF it's the first number input:
                      i.
-Append the input to the current input value in the input queue. ii.
-Set the output value to the new input value.
+Append the input to .operandA
+                     ii.
+Set .toDisplay to .operandA
+                  ELSE IF it's a subsequent number input:
+                     i.
+Append the input to .operandB
+                     ii.
+Set .toDisplay to .operandB
          c. [] IF (the user enters an operator):
-            i.
-IF an operator has already been set: calculate the result and set the output value to the result, then set inObj.operator to the input operator. ii.
-IF an operator has not been set, set the current operator to the input operator and set the calculator state to "operator mode".
+                  IF an operator has already been set:
+                     - calculate the result,
+                     - and set .operandA and .toDisplay values to the result,
+                     - then set inObj.operator to the new operator.
+                  ELSE IF an operator has not been set:
+                     - set the current operator to the input operator
+                - Clear .inputStr
+                - set the .state to "operator" mode.
          d. [] IF (the user enters a modifier):
-            i.
-IF the modifier is "%" or "+/-", modify the current input value in the input queue accordingly. ii.
+                  IF the modifier is "%" or "+/-", modify the current input value in the input queue accordingly.
                   IF the modifier is "AC", clear the input queue and reset the calculator to its initial state.
          e. [] IF (the user enters the equals button):
-            i.
-IF a second operand has already been set, calculate the result and set the output value to the result. ii.
-IF a second operand has not been set, set the second operand to the current input value and calculate the result.
+                  IF a second operand has already been set:
+                     - calculate the result
+                     - and set the output value to the result.
+                  ELSE IF a second operand has not been set:
+                     - set the second operand to the current input value
+                     - and calculate the result.
          f. [] AFTER EACH INPUT: Update the state of the calculator based on the current input and output values.
          g. [] AFTER EACH INPUT: Display the current output value to the user.